DTU-Byg/11034/A3__Use_Case/readme.md

 We are also really interested in presenting BIM as a method for you to explore the things that interest you.
 Therefore, in this assignment we want you to identify 2 use cases that you are really passionate about and want to explore further.
 One of these will end up being the one that you choose in your final project.

+## Content
 In this assignment you will dig deeper into use cases and some tools and standards to support this and develop two BIM use case that extends provide a real example of a BIM use that you can then use to develop your final project (you will choose one of these BIM uses for the final project).
+We will also introduce the concepts and tools of [IDM](https://technical.buildingsmart.org/standards/information-delivery-manual/)

 *Therefore the core of the assignment is:*  For each of the two selected use cases, produce An A4 report.
 Therefore, the assignment report should include as many pages as are required to concisely convey your use cases.